Skip to main content

 9. Click Add KeyCreate new keyJSON

-10. Save the downloaded JSON file securely
+10. Save the downloaded JSON file securely—you’ll need its contents for the connection

-Step 3: Grant additional permissions (optional)
+Step 2: Grant additional permissions (optional)

 bq add-iam-policy-binding \